seanorama/masterclass/security-advanced/README.md

 - If Sqoop is not already installed, install it via Ambari on same node where Mysql/Hive are installed:
   - Admin > Stacks and Versions > Sqoop > Add service > select node where Mysql/Hive are installed and accept all defaults

-- Login as root, and download a sample csv and login to Mysql
+- *On the host running Mysql*: Login as root, and download a sample csv and login to Mysql
 ```
 sudo su -
 wget https://raw.githubusercontent.com/abajwa-hw/single-view-demo/master/data/PII_data_small.csv